-Kiej do los Bosques
+Kiej do los Bosques from Guatemala

 "We dream of an ideal world -- one where everyone lives in harmony, where diversity is celebrated, and where rights and responsibilities are treasured.
 These aspirations encourage us to find solutions in which prosperity and well-being are common to everyone." ~Maria Pacheco